threatjammer/markdown-tutorials/how-to-configure-fail2ban-in-ubuntu.md

 ## What is Fail2Ban?

 [Fail2Ban](https://www.fail2ban.org) is an intrusion prevention software framework that protects computer servers from brute-force attacks.
 Fail2Ban operates by monitoring log files (e.g. `/var/log/auth.log`, `/var/log/apache/access.log`, etc.) for selected entries and running scripts based on them.[5]
-Most commonly this is used to block selected IP addresses that may belong to hosts that are trying to breach the system's security.
+Most commonly, it blocks selected IP addresses that may belong to hosts trying to breach the system's security.
 It can ban any host IP address that makes too many login attempts or performs any other unwanted action within a time frame defined by the administrator.

-Fail2Ban is typically set up to unban a blocked host within a certain period, so as to not "lock out" any genuine connections that may have been temporarily misconfigured.
-Fail2Ban can be extended to run custom `actions` when a ban or a unban is triggered.
-This custom actions can contact a third party software to notify of the blocked IP address.
+A Fail2Ban typical setup also unbans a blocked host within a certain period to not "lockout" any genuine connections banned by mistake or too rigorous rules.
+Fail2Ban extensions can run custom `actions` when triggered by a ban or unban.
+These custom actions can contact a third-party software to notify the blocked IP address.

 This tutorial will show you how to configure a Fail2Ban action to notify Threat Jammer of the blocked IP address.

+## Why Fail2Ban and Threat Jammer?

+Threat Jammer can keep track of the IP addresses banned and unbanned by Fail2Ban in an automated and centralized way.
+Keeping in a single place all the IP addresses reported by multiple Fail2Ban servers makes it easier to analyze and manage the security of your infrastructure.
+When a new IP address is banned, Threat Jammer will automatically perform the following actions:

+- Store the IP address in a deny list private to the user reporting it.
+- The User API will return the maximum risk score for the banned IP addresses.
+- Keep track of all the IP addresses banned.
+This dataset can be downloaded in different formats at any time, for example, to import into a Firewall, Router, or Web Application Firewall.
+- Crowd security: if more users report the same IP addresses in a specific period, Threat Jammer will automatically ban the IP address for all the platform users.

 ## Install Fail2Ban

 ### Ubuntu

-The default Ubuntu 20.04 (also previous versions) repositories includes the Fail2Ban package.
+The default Ubuntu 20.04 (also previous versions) repositories include the Fail2Ban package.
 To install, enter the following command as `root` or user with `sudo` privileges:

 ```bash
 sudo apt update